Pylons/pyramid/docs/narr/events.rst

        application/xml header"""

    class IJSONRequest(Interface):
-       """ A request from a JSON client """
+       """ A request from a JSON client that sets and Accept: application/json header """

    def categorize_request(event):
        request = event.request
        accept = request.headers.get('accept', '')
        if 'application/xml' in accept:
            alsoProvides(request, IRestRequest)
-       if 'application.json' in accept:
+       if 'application/json' in accept:
            alsoProvides(request, IJSONRequest)

 Then in your view registration ZCML, you can use the ``request_type``